PeterHuberSg/CustomControlBaseLib/README.md

 Writes text to a `DrawingContext`.
 Can also be used to calculate the length of text.
 #### Helper Class DependencyObjectExtensions
 Contains the methods `FindVisualChildren()` and `FindVisualChild()`

 ### Library CustomControlSampleLib
 The class `CustomControlSample.cs` shows how to use the class `CustomControlBase` with detailed instructions.
 Copy `CustomControlSample` code into your own custom control when you start to write it.

 ### Library CustomControlSample
 WPF Core application displaying `CustomControlSample`

+### Library GlyphDrawerTestApp
+WPF application to test `GlyphDrawer`

+### Library GlyphDrawerShowApp
+WPF application displaying how the parameters of `GlyphDrawer.Write()` paint the string differently.

 ## Project Status
 Completed and stable

 ## Copyright
-Copyright 2020 Jürg Peter Huber, Singapore.
+Copyright 2024 Jürg Peter Huber, Singapore.

 Licensed under the [Creative Commons 0 license](COPYING.txt)